oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 user credentials MUST avoid forwarding these user credentials accidentally (see {{redirect_307}} for details).

+Cross-Origin Resource Sharing (also known as CORS) {{WHATWG.CORS}} MUST NOT be supported at the Authorization Endpoint as the client does not access this endpoint directly, instead the client redirects the user agent to it.

 ## Token Endpoint

 The token endpoint is used by the client to obtain an access token using